lawnjelly/godot-lportal/INSTRUCTIONS.md

     room_hall
       MeshInstance (painting?)
       MeshInstance (floor, ceiling)
+  MyDOBs
+    Camera
+    Player
+    Monster
+    Box
+  AnythingElse
 ```
 * Change the RoomManager node type from a spatial to an LRoomManager in the Godot IDE

-* At startup / when you load the level, call LRoomManager.rooms_convert
+* At startup / when you load the level, call `rooms_convert()`

+This will provide some output to indicate the building of the optimized internal visibility structure.

+* Set which camera you want LPortal to use by calling `rooms_set_camera(cam)`